What is Sexual Assault Prevention for Graduates?

 Question: How do I login?

 Answer: You will login by visiting the Online Programs homepage.
 You will need your VT PID and password to enter the site.
 This is the same username (PID) and password you would use to access your VT e-mail.
 If you do not know your username (PID) password, please visit the Create PID website for assistance or call (540) 231-4357.

-The first time you enter the Haven Plus site you will need to complete the registration form in order to create an account.
+The first time you enter the Sexual Assault Prevention for Graduates site you will need to complete the registration form in order to create an account.
 You will not need to create an additional login or password.
 You may login and out of the site after completing each section.
 Section ends are marked with a Next button.
-ALWAYS LOGIN THROUGH EVERFI; never go directly to the Haven Plus site or you will get an error message when logging in.
+ALWAYS LOGIN THROUGH EVERFI; never go directly to the Sexual Assault Prevention for Graduates site or you will get an error message when logging in.

 Question: I believe I need accommodations to fulfill the requirements of this program.
 Who do I need to contact?